ImmanuelEgboche/RedisClone/setup.md

 - Make sure both client and server are using the same protocol version
 - Debug using the print statements that trace the message flow

-## Extensions
+---

+## **Extensions and Performance Considerations**

 An extension to this project could be implementing the following:
 - Data persistence (save to disk)
-- Authentication
+- Authentication - Secure client-server communication.
-- Replication (Leader-follower setup)
+- Replication (Leader-follower setup) - Leader-follower setup for scalability and fault tolerance.
-- Transaction support
+- Transaction support - Ensure atomicity and consistency.
-- TTL for keys
+- TTL for keys - Automatic expiration of keys after a set time.
 - Additional data structures (sets, sorted sets, lists)

 ### Performance Considerations
-For production use, consider:
+Optimisations for production environments:
 - Connection pooling
 - Buffer management
 - Periodic garbage collection